wesleycamargo/azure-docs.pt-br/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. No final do método **mediaElement AdaptiveSourceOpened** , adicione o seguinte código para se inscrever nos eventos:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=